Question 143: Dosing weight used for preparative regimen orders

 Table 1.
 Examples of Myeloablative, Reduced Intensity, and Non-Myeloablative Regimens

-If irradiation is planned as part of the preparative regimen, check Yes.
-If irradiation is not planned, check No.
+Specify if irradiation is planned as part of the preparative regimen.

 Irradiation performed as previous treatment should not be reported in this section.
 Report irradiation performed as previous treatment on the appropriate Disease Specific Form.
 Additionally, “radiation boosts,” often given to smaller sites that may have residual malignant cells or to areas that were shielded (i.e., chest wall or lung), should not be reported in this section.
 Report irradiation boosts administered on the applicable Recipient Baseline Data (2000) Form.